boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/amazon-athena.md

 ---

 # Connecting Bold BI to Amazon Athena data source
-The **Bold BI** Dashboard Designer supports connecting the Amazon Athena database using the SQL Live Query (C# API).
+The **Bold BI** Dashboard Designer supports connecting to the Amazon Athena database using the SQL Live Query (C# API).

 ## Choose an Amazon Athena data source
-To configure the Amazon Athena data source, follow these steps:
+To choose an Amazon Athena data source, follow these steps:
-1. Click **Data Sources** in the configuration panel to add a new data connection.
+1. Click on **Data Sources** in the configuration panel to add a new data connection.
 ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/amazon-athena/data-sources-icon.png#max-width=60%)

 2. Click **CREATE NEW** to launch a new connection from the connection panel.